platformsh/platformsh-docs/docs/src/dedicated-gen-3/overview.md

 {{< description >}}

-Projects will often require a Dedicated production cluster when they require high availability, or they need more resources than offered by Professional.
+Projects will often require a Dedicated production cluster when they require high availability, or they need more resources than normally offered by Platform.sh plans.
 Data location requirements is also common in choosing a Dedicated cluster, such as the need to deploy to a location Platform.sh does not currently have a region, or simply that production data cannot be kept on shared infrastructure.

-Dedicated Generation 3 works nearly identically to Grid environments, and does not require additional configuration on your part.
+Dedicated Generation 3 works nearly identically to Platform.sh environments, and does not require additional configuration on your part.
 The only difference is that of service availability.

 ## Why a Generation 3?

 Our existing [dedicated infrastructure](/dedicated/overview) ensures increased uptime and availability for your applications and services, but configuration or application topology changes have to go through our Customer Success team, as the VMs are provisioned by us.
-Generation 3 gives you both the high availability from our Dedicated offer combined with the self-service flexibility and features of the Grid.
+Generation 3 gives you both the high availability from our Dedicated offer combined with the self-service flexibility and features of Platform.sh Professional.

-This means that you are able to edit your configuration yourself the same as you would on the grid - in your `services.yaml`, `routes.yaml`, and `.platform.app.yaml` files - and then see those changes reflected in your Dedicated Generation 3 environments every push without opening a ticket.
+This means that you are able to edit your configuration yourself - in your `services.yaml`, `routes.yaml`, and `.platform.app.yaml` files - and then see those changes reflected in your Dedicated Generation 3 environments on every push without opening a ticket.

 ## Features